BroadbandForum/usp/specification/messages/index.md

 *Note: as defined in the Subscription table, OnBoardRequest is not included as one of the enumerated types of a Subscription, i.e., it is not intended to be the subject of a Subscription.*

-**R-NOT.6** a response is required, the OnBoardRequest MUST follow the Retry logic defined above.
+**R-NOT.6** If a response is required, the OnBoardRequest MUST follow the Retry logic defined above.

 #### Event
 The `Event` notification is used to indicate that an Object-defined event was triggered on the Agent.
 These events are defined in the data model and include what parameters, if any, are returned as part of the notification.